Small Business Planning

 1. What value will my business add to the marketplace?

 Starting a business requires an initial investment of time and money.
-You should be sure you have access to enough cash to sustain you at least through the first six months, if not the first year.
+You should ensure you have access to enough cash to sustain you for at least the first six months, if not the first year.
 This is especially true if you plan to quit your day job right away, as you won’t have a guaranteed source of income until your business gains traction.

 Think about the resources you have at your disposal, no matter what.
 Maybe it’s a relevant degree, a substantial savings account, or a rock-solid support system.
-Successful entrepreneurs have many skills and knowledge to help them survive the rocky few months of starting a business.
+Successful entrepreneurs possess a range of skills and knowledge that help them navigate the challenging early months of starting a business.

 3. Who is my target audience?